ryanfortner/freecad-rpi/README.md

 If you'd like to package FreeCAD for ARM on your own, click [here](https://github.com/chunky-milk/freecad-rpi/blob/main/PACKAGE.md).

 ## Future Goals
 I'm working on an automatic build system for this.
 If you'd like to assist please don't hesistate to message me on Discord: chunkymilk0309#3309.
+Currently the only problem I have is that the deb file is too large to host myself.